mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 **Magrail Support Weapon:** Sometimes referred to as a ‘magrail minigun’, this weapon uses electromagnetic induction to launch clouds of ovoid projectiles from its multiple bores.
 Range is relatively short for a support weapon but the projectiles hit hard.

 ENERGY RIFLES
 **Convergence Beam Rifle:** The CBR is an advanced laser weapon, which uses four beam emitters configured to strike a single point on a target.
-The four beams are calibrated to strike in the same square centimetre of the target, each beam a nanosecond after the last.
+The four beams are calibrated to strike in the same square centimeter of the target, each beam a nanosecond after the last.

 CSC: Geonee